Andrettin/Wyrmsun/readme.txt

 * Modifiers
 - Added support for players to receive temporary modifiers during the game.
 - Added the Inspired Army temporary modifier (+2 damage for organic military units).
+- Added the Religious Fervor temporary modifier (+20 mana for priests).

 * Quests
 - The Gadrauhts, Harjis, Miles, Skutan and Swedish Veterans' Day quests now grant the Inspired Army temporary modifier on completion.